gldog/anonymize_jira_users/README.md

         ]
     }

-In any of the above cases the `filter_is_anonymize_approval` is set to `false`.

 ![](doc/images/example_2.png)

-Let's discuss what the filter has been read from `anonymization_report_details.json` for each user to assess the result of `filter_is_anonymize_approval`.
+Let's discuss what the filters have done for each user to assess the result of `filter_error_message`.

-User1Pre84:

-The step "Get user-data from the Jira user REST-API" queries the user's data from `GET /rest/api/2/user?includeDeleted=true&username=User1Pre84`.
-It returns HTTP status-code `200 OK`, and in the response there is the attribute `"active": true`.
-Because the filter follows the rule to only pass inactive users, it sets the `"filter_is_anonymize_approval": false`.

 missplled-user: